 October Features Two Weekends of Oktoberfest Celebration at the Daylodge Fall in Alaska, it’s a transition period between the long days of summer and when we get to go skiing.
 It isn’t very many peoples favorite time of year but it still has so much to offer.
 Hiking in the ...Read More

 Riding bikes is fun; uphill, downhill, on dirt, on pavement on nice sunny days and on rainy days.
 Bikes are all-around awesome.
 Go ahead; try to be in a bad mood on your bike.
 You can’t if you’re doing it right.
 If you can then there’s something seriously wrong with ...Read More

 The rules are simple, climbers have ten hours to hike up Alyeska’s North Face Trail, ride the tram down and repeat as many times as possible.
 Sounds easy right?
 Well, maybe the first couple of laps are.
 The 7th annual Alyeska Climbathon is taking place from 9 a.m. to 7 ...Read More

 Stop into one of these convenient on-mountain dining locations.

 Located in the Upper Tram Terminal, Seven Glaciers offers panoramic views and a delectable menu with fresh Alaskan ingredients prepared by Chef Jason Porter.

-Also located in the Upper Tram Terminal, Glacier Express is a self-service restaurant featuring soups, salads, chili, sandwiches, wraps, beer and wine.
+Also located in the Upper Tram Terminal, Bore Tide Deli is a self-service restaurant featuring soups, salads, chili, sandwiches, wraps, beer and wine.

 Open in the winter and located at the base of the mountain, the Daylodge features plenty of seating and a great view of the action on the slopes.
 Also in the Daylodge are the Java Haus and Chugach Chocolates.